 - Stocked paper towels, toilet paper and hand dryers that work.

-- Any messes or stalls that may be out of order.
+- Messes or stalls that may be out of order.

 - Slippery or unclean floors without signs.